Creating a new Third-Party Integration

 .

-Let's start with getFactNames
+Let's start with the simplest, getFactNames

 :